 From abandoned towns to haunted homes, from the paranormal to creatures of the folklore, horror films and shows bring new life to forgotten urban legends.
-Through the years, one urban legend that has been kept alive by pop-culture is the fable of Kayako.
-First adopted in J-horror movie series titled ‘Ju-On,’ tales surrounding Kayako and her curse found their way in Western horror movies as well.
+Through the years, one urban legend that pop culture has kept alive is the fable of Kayako.
+First adopted in the J-horror movie series titled ‘Ju-On,’ tales surrounding Kayako and her curse found their way into Western horror movies as well.
 Today, what most may know as ‘The Grudge’ movie series is not only an iconic franchise but also surprisingly draws its inspiration from real life.
 However, just like every other horror story that comes with the “based on real-life” tag, there’s no evidence or legit proof for this one.
 All we know is that it is rooted in Japanese culture, and many believe that it’s authentic.

-Netflix’s Japanese series ‘Ju-On: Origins’ claims to be based on a true story.
-So let’s further explore the origins of the Ju-On urban legends and their links to Japanese folklore.
+Netflix’s Japanese series J’u-On: Origins’ claims to be based on a true story.
+So, let’s explore the origins of the Ju-On urban legends and their links to Japanese folklore.

 Is Ju-On: Origins Based on a True Story: Kayako’s Urban Legend